Optics beyond Lenses with Monocle

 - another talk by Julien Truffaut – this one is about

 - Brian McKenna’s talk – Brian goes through Optics libraries in a few different languages: PureScript, Haskell, Scala and Java.
-Mentions nice examples of applications including representing web pages as Optics which allows to navigate between state and UI in Halogen, working with Kinesis records in Haskell, handling errors with Prisms in Scala
+Mentions nice examples of applications including representing web pages as Optics which allows navigating between state and UI in Halogen, working with Kinesis records in Haskell, handling errors with Prisms in Scala

-- Bartosz Milewski’s class part 1 and part 2 – Bartosz explains Lenses from Category Theory point of view
+- Bartosz Milewski’s class part 1 and part 2 – Bartosz explains Lenses from a Category Theory point of view

 - Accompanying repository with code being discussed in this article

 - Scala Exercises page

 - goggles – the new kid on the Scala Optics block

 - excellent compilation of different type of Optics by Oleg Grenrus.
 Haskell used for explanations